bahmani00/Meetupp/README.md

-# FaceBuk: a social network app remotely close to Facebook
+# Meetup-like App: a social network Activity app in which you can create your activities(mettings) and people registered and start conversing about it